Gregory J. Pepe

 Gregory J. Pepe heads the Healthcare Law, Alternative Dispute Resolution & Mediation and Corporate & Business Transactions practice areas.
 His experience in the healthcare market, its accompanying regulatory constructs and related business matters, spans decades.
-Attorney Pepe provides his clients the understanding necessary to navigate the changing healthcare landscape.
+Greg provides his clients the understanding necessary to navigate the changing healthcare landscape.

-Healthcare issues that Attorney Pepe often addresses include how providers can successfully negotiate new market ventures and grow their business strategically while operating within policies and legal regulations.
-Attorney Pepe has extensive experience in addressing the myriad of business issues facing healthcare providers.
+Healthcare issues that Greg often addresses include how providers can successfully negotiate new market ventures and grow their business strategically while operating within policies and legal regulations.
+Greg has extensive experience in addressing the myriad of business issues facing healthcare providers.
 He skillfully provides counsel and solutions for his entrepreneurial clients.

 There are numerous types of disputes that might arise within the healthcare industry; between providers and payors, doctors and hospitals, senior and junior doctors, and partnerships.
-Within the arena of dispute resolution and mediation Attorney Pepe assumes the patient/provider perspective and works as an advocate for the patient or provider.
+Within the arena of dispute resolution and mediation Greg assumes the patient/provider perspective and works as an advocate for the patient or provider.

-Attorney Pepe has been an advisor to a number of state medical societies, including the Connecticut State Medical Society.
-He counsels regarding physician practice management issues within the context of organized medicine and initiation of litigation by medical societies against managed care companies.
+Greg has been an advisor to a number of state medical societies, including the Connecticut State Medical Society.
+He provides counsel for physician practice management issues within the context of organized medicine and initiation of litigation by medical societies against managed care companies.
 He represents numerous physician groups, including large integrated practices, IPAs, PHOs, and others involved in healthcare law issues.

-Attorney Pepe is a founder and former President of the Board of Directors of Leeway, Inc. Leeway, Inc. is a not-for-profit inpatient primary care facility for people living with AIDS.
-He is a member of the Dean’s Advisory Committee for the Quinnipiac University School of Law and is also an adjunct faculty member of Health Care Law at Quinnipiac University School of Law.
-Attorney Pepe served as Board Chairman of The Town Green Special Services District, a business improvement tax district in New Haven.
-He partners with The Community Foundation for Greater New Haven as a Professional Advisor.
+Greg is a founder and former President of the Board of Directors of Leeway, Inc. Leeway, Inc. is a not-for-profit inpatient primary care facility for people living with AIDS.
+He is a member of the Dean’s Advisory Committee for the Quinnipiac University School of Law and was an adjunct faculty member of Health Care Law at Quinnipiac University School of Law for more than 25 years.
+Greg served as Board Chairman of The Town Green Special Services District, a business improvement tax district in New Haven.
+He partners with The Community Foundation for Greater New Haven as a Professional Advisor and also serves on its Board of Directors.
 He serves as Board President of The Institute Library in New Haven, a member supported library founded in 1826.

 Honors & Awards